jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 Note: The code assumes that the lists `visualization_utils.RAY_TUNE_FLOAT_SPACES` and `visualization_utils.RAY_TUNE_INT_SPACES` are defined elsewhere in the code.

 ## Function **`hyperopt_results_to_dataframe`** Overview
-The function `hyperopt_results_to_dataframe` takes three parameters: `hyperopt_results`, `hyperopt_parameters`, and `metric`.
+The function `hyperopt_results_to_dataframe` takes in three parameters: `hyperopt_results`, `hyperopt_parameters`, and `metric`.

-It converts the results of a hyperparameter optimization process, stored in `hyperopt_results`, into a pandas DataFrame.
+It converts the results from a hyperparameter optimization process, stored in `hyperopt_results`, into a pandas DataFrame.
 Each row in the DataFrame represents a set of hyperparameters and their corresponding metric score.

 The function iterates over each result in `hyperopt_results` and creates a dictionary with the metric score and the hyperparameters.
 It then creates a DataFrame using this list of dictionaries.

-The hyperparameters are obtained from the `hyperopt_parameters` dictionary, which maps each hyperparameter name to its corresponding space (e.g., continuous, categorical).
-The function uses the `_convert_space_to_dtype` function to determine the appropriate data type for each hyperparameter and converts the DataFrame columns accordingly.
+Next, the function converts the data types of the hyperparameters in the DataFrame based on the information provided in `hyperopt_parameters`.
+It uses the `_convert_space_to_dtype` function to determine the appropriate data type for each hyperparameter.

 Finally, the function returns the resulting DataFrame.